Prenatal Vitamins: What you need to know!

 A balanced diet and lifestyle requires time and effort that many individuals may not be prepared for.
-This effort is heightened during a time like pregnancy, making a healthful/balanced diet even more difficult for a woman that is expecting to achieve.
+This effort is increased during a time like pregnancy, making a healthful/balanced diet even more difficult for a woman that is expecting to achieve.

 As healthcare providers, we tell all women to take a prenatal vitamin while pregnant (or trying to become pregnant) in order to be certain that the future mother is consuming adequate amounts of folate, magnesium, etc. We rely on the prenatal vitamin as a safety net to 'cover' what the mother does not receive through her diet.

 Unfortunately, studies have shown that this method still may not be enough.